MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-capture-for-developers.md

 ##### Enable the PhotoVideoCamera HolographicViewConfiguration in Unity

-To opt-in, when using the [Mixed Reality Toolkit](https://microsoft.github.io/MixedRealityToolkit-Unity/README.html), enable the [Windows Mixed Reality Camera Settings](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/CameraSystem/WindowsMixedRealityCameraSettings.html) provider and check the "Render from PV Camera" setting.

-If not using the Mixed Reality Toolkit, you can use a component to [manually opt-in](#enable-the-photovideocamera-holographicviewconfiguration-in-directx) as described above for DirectX.

 > [!NOTE]
-> This requires Unity 2018.4.13f1 or newer or 2019.3.0f1 or newer.
+> This requires **Unity 2018.4.13f1**, **Unity 2019.3.0f1**, or newer.

+To opt-in, when using the [Mixed Reality Toolkit](https://microsoft.github.io/MixedRealityToolkit-Unity/README.html), enable the [Windows Mixed Reality Camera Settings](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/CameraSystem/WindowsMixedRealityCameraSettings.html) provider and check the **Render from PV Camera** setting.

+If you're not using the Mixed Reality Toolkit, you can use a component to [manually opt-in](#enable-the-photovideocamera-holographicviewconfiguration-in-directx) as described above for DirectX.

 ##### Handle the additional HolographicCamera render in Unity